Lose Yourself in 8 of Our Best Long Reads

 7.

 Did educator Laura Carroll and her 17-year-old daughter, Emily Grover, hack into a school computer system to rig votes for a homecoming queen contest?
 Or were they framed by someone in their Florida Panhandle community?
-Natalie O’Neill teases apart the evidence and talks to the suspects about a case that reads like a cross between Gossip Girl and Law & Order.
+Natalie O’Neill teases apart the evidence and talks to the suspects about a case that reads, as she writes, like a cross between Gossip Girl and Law & Order.

 8.